-What matters is some smaller denominations, such as the 1p or 2p coins, are only legal tender up to a certain amount; in these cases the total being 20 pence.
+What matters is some smaller denominations, such as the 1p or 2p coins, are only legal tender up to a certain amount; in these cases, the total is 20 pence.
 So that means you are legally only allowed to pay with 1 or 2 pence coins up to a value of 20 pence.

 This becomes interesting when you realise that £1 coins are actually legal tender for any amount.
 This means then, that you could technically pay for anything you want – whether that be a house or a new sports car – with £1 coins only.

 There are, however, certain banks that will allow them to be deposited and therefore it is always worth trying your local bank first.
 Should this fail, we recommend visiting your local post office, where the coins can be used in exchange for goods and services.

-Other rare £5 coins and Crowns
+Other rare £5 coins And Crowns

-As the £5 coin is a continuation of the beloved Crown coin, lets take a look at some notable examples that have been released through the years.
+As the £5 coin is a continuation of the beloved Crown coin, let’s take a look at some notable examples that have been released through the years.

 The 1977 Silver Jubilee Crown

-The silver proof version sells for between £10 and £20 on average on eBay, depending on whether the coin is accompanied by a box an certificate.
+The silver proof version sells for between £10 and £20 on average on eBay, depending on whether the coin is accompanied by a box and certificate.
 The cupronickel version sells for between £1 and £2 on eBay.
-You can read more in depth about the 1977 Silver Jubilee Crown in our article here.
+You can read more in-depth about the 1977 Silver Jubilee Crown in our article here.